Flames vs. Flyers Player Props Betting Odds

 Nazem Kadri Props

-Kadri is Calgary's leading contributor with 25 points.
-He has nine goals and 16 assists this season.
+Nazem Kadri is another of Calgary's most productive contributors through 38 games, with 11 goals and 16 assists.

 Kadri Recent Games